 Food Service Packaging Requirements

-What should my business do?
+What should my food service business do?

-Where can I find substitute products?
+Where can I find compostable and recyclable products?

 Caution: A large number of products advertised as “biodegradable” do not compost in the Seattle system.
 Because the intent of the City’s program is to minimize landfilling, products designed to be “biodegradable” in a landfill are not acceptable in Seattle.
 Be sure the products you buy are approved compostable.